You can transfer files from one computer to another using the Dropbox desktop app. There are two ways to do this:

-The application will create a Dropbox folder and begin downloading files from your account.
-Stop the download immediately by clicking the Dropbox icon in your system tray (Windows) or menu bar (Mac), and selecting Pause Syncing from the menu.
+- The application will create a Dropbox folder and begin downloading files from your account.
+Stop the download immediately by clicking the Dropbox icon in your taskbar (Windows) or menu bar (Mac), and selecting Pause Syncing from the menu.

-Resume syncing by clicking the Dropbox icon in the system tray or menu bar, and selecting Resume Syncing from the menu.
+- Resume syncing by clicking the Dropbox icon in the taskbar (Windows) or menu bar (Mac), and selecting Resume Syncing from the menu.